Routing is the process of selecting paths across the networks to move packets from one host to another.

 Router1 (gateway) where ether1 connects to the internet:

-To fix this we need to add a route that tells the router what is the next device in the network to reach the destination.
-In our example next hop is Router2, so we need to add a route with the gateway that points to the Routers 2 connected address:
+To fix this we need to add a route which tells the router what is the next device in the network to reach the destination.
+In our example next hop is Router2, so we need to add a route which gateway will point to the Router's 2 connected address:

 At this point packet from LAN1 will be successfully forwarded to LAN2, but we are not over yet.
 Router2 does not know how to reach LAN1, so any packet from LAN2 will be dropped on Router2.